aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/charts/pivot-chart/pivot-options/_index.md

 </html>
 ```

-With the example code above, you can check the result file with the following effect, as shown in the figure:
+With the example code above, you can see the resulting file with the effect shown in the figure:

 **![Output](Output.png)**